-Timing Solution Basics
+Timing Solution Main Window

-A. Getting the data
+Getting the data

-#1.To download the price history data, click this button:
+First, click the download price history button:

-Downloading data from some text file
+Downloading data from a file

 You may have data saved previously on your computer as a text file.
 If it is the case, follow these steps:

 Choose a proper folder and highlight the file you plan to download: